 The prevailing theory in Harvey’s time was that the lungs, not the heart, moved blood through the body.
 In part by dissecting living animals and studying their still-beating hearts, Harvey was able to describe how the heart pumped blood through the body and how blood returned to the heart.
 He also showed how valves in veins helped control the flow of blood through the body.
 Harvey was ridiculed by many of his contemporaries, but his theories were ultimately vindicated.

-Austrian physician Karl Landsteiner first discovered different blood groups in 1901, after he noticed that blood mixed from people with different types would clot.
-His subsequent research classified types A, B and O. (Later research identified an additional type, AB).
+Austrian physician Karl Landsteiner discovered different blood groups in 1901, after he noticed that blood mixed from people with different types would clot.
+His subsequent research classified types A, B, and O. (Later research identified an additional type, AB).
 Blood types are differentiated by the kinds of antigens—molecules that provoke an immune system reaction—that attach to red blood cells.

-People with Type A blood have only A antigens attached to their red cells but have B antigens in their plasma.
-In those with Type B blood, the location of the antigens is reversed.
+People with type A blood have only A antigens attached to their red cells but have B antigens in their plasma.
+In those with type B blood, the location of the antigens is reversed.
 Type O blood has neither A nor B antigens on red cells, but both are present in the plasma.
 And finally, Type AB has both A and B antigens on red cells but neither in plasma.
 But wait, there’s more!
 When a third antigen, called the Rh factor, is present, the blood type is classified as positive.
 When Rh factor is absent, the blood type is negative.
-Got it?

 Scientists still don’t understand why humans have different blood types, but knowing yours is important: Some people have life-threatening reactions if they receive a blood type during a transfusion that doesn’t “mix” with their own.
 Before researchers developed reliable ways to detect blood types, that tended to turn out badly for people receiving an incompatible human (or animal!) blood transfusion.